Ashwin-S-Nambiar/ashlog/content/notes/Tech Stack/MongoDB.md

 * Schema flexibility can lead to inconsistent data if not managed carefully

 ## Purpose
 MongoDB is ideal for **modern, agile application development** where requirements evolve quickly.
-In projects like *Quillify*, it provides flexible storage for user accounts, blog posts, and subscriptions while integrating smoothly with Next.js APIs and authentication workflows.
+In projects like *Quillify*, it provides flexible storage for user accounts, blog posts, and subscriptions while integrating smoothly with Next.js APIs and [[notes/Authentication|authentication]] workflows.